 If you have any of the below in your workplace, it is likely you require a DSEAR Assessment in addition to your Fire Risk Assessment:

 - Airborne or lightweight products, such as feathers, flour, sawdust, fabric fly/dust

-Following an intensive course of study, our health & safety professionals Shaun Imrie and Mick Brennan received accreditation from the Institute of Fire Engineers, enabling them to offer training in this area of health and safety.
+Following an intensive course of study, our health & safety professional Mick Brennan received accreditation from the Institute of Fire Engineers, enabling him to offer training in this area of health and safety.

 DSEAR: Your 10-point checklist

 2. Examples of dangerous substances include petrol, LPG, paints, thinners, varnishes and certain types of dust – for example, coal, wood, grain, flour, sugar, certain metals and synthetic organic chemicals.